sidchopp/books-app-graphQL/README.md

 });
 ```

-Things to remember about root queries:
+- Things to remember about root queries:

-1.  firstly we don't have to wrap `fields` of RootQuery in a function(unlike we did in `BookType`).
+1. We don't have to wrap `fields` of RootQuery in a function(unlike we did in `BookType`).
-1.  secondly the name `book` in the `fields` propery matters as we will use the same name `book` when we make queries from front end(or graphiql).
+1. The name `book` in the `fields` propery matters as we will use the same name `book` when we make queries from front end(or graphiql).
 1. The value of `type` property in `fields` is `BookType` which is the first Object Type we have defined for graphQL.
 1. There is another property called `args` or arguments.
 For ex. if a User is querying for a book then we expect the user to pass an argument or arguments (say id of that particular book, etc.) so that graphql knows exactly which book to show to the User.
 1. The `resolve` function takes two parameters `parents` and `args`.
 Inside the code block of this resolve function we write the code for whatever data( from database or any other source) the User is looking for in a particular query.
 The first parameter `parent` comes into play when we try to look into relationship between data or type objects( like between BookType and AuthorType, etc.).
 The second parameter `args` represents the `args` property's value defined in `book`( which is the value of `id` in our case).